Michmcb/CommandLineFluent/README.md

 # CommandLineFluent
 A .NET Command Line Parsing library which is set up and parsed using fluent syntax.
 It parses command line arguments into strongly-typed classes which you define.
 Supports conversion, validation, default values, and automatic help/usage text.
+It also supports invoking awaitable or asynchronous actions with the classes you define.

 ## Terminology